 Radiation therapy is a treatment to destroy cancer cells or shrink tumours.
 One type of radiation therapy is brachytherapy (say "bray-kee-THAIR-uh-pee").
 It puts the radiation source into your body, either inside the tumour or next to it.

 Brachytherapy may be used to treat prostate cancer.
 You may have a low-dose or high-dose treatment.

 The area where you had radiation may be sore for a while.
 You may also have some swelling.
 It's normal to have some blood in your semen.

 Most side effects go away after treatment ends.
 Side effects include trouble or pain when urinating and diarrhea.
 But you may feel very tired for 4 to 6 weeks after your last treatment.
 Tell your doctor if you have problems with a specific side effect.

 If you have high-dose-rate treatments, you may need to stay in the hospital until your treatments are finished.

-Your doctor will tell you if you need to keep children and pregnant women at a distance for any amount of time because of the radiation you were given.
+Your doctor will tell you if you need to keep children and pregnant people at a distance for any amount of time because of the radiation you were given.

 Your doctor may give you instructions on when you can do your normal activities again, such as driving and going back to work.